nonnb/nonnb.github.io/SmartGit/Latest/Integrations/TeamCity.md

+---
+redirect_from:
+  - /SmartGit/Latest/TeamCity
+  - /SmartGit/Latest/TeamCity.html
+---

-# TeamCity integration (only Standard window)
+# TeamCity integration (Standard Window only)

-SmartGit will display TeamCity build results in the **My History** view of *Standard* window, if configured.
+SmartGit will display JetBrains TeamCity build results in the **My History** view of the [*Standard Window*](../GUI/Standard-Window.md), if configured.

 ## Configuration

 The integration is configured in the repository's `.git/config`, using `smartgit.teamcity.`-keys:

 * `url`: the root URL of your TeamCity server
 * `project`: the TeamCity project name for your Git repository